A year of consolidation looms

 Opinions expressed here are entirely the author’s own, and no endorsement is implied by any community or organization to which he may be attached.
 Rick Sutcliffe, (a.k.a.
 The Northern Spy) is professor of Computing Science and Mathematics at Canada’s Trinity Western University.
-He has been involved as a member or consultant with the boards of several organizations, including in the corporate sector, and participated in industry standards at the national and international level.
-He is a long time technology author and has written two textbooks and six novels, one named best ePublished SF novel for 2003.
+He has been involved as a member or consultant with the boards of several community and organizations, and participated in developing industry standards at the national and international level.
+He is a co-author of the Modula-2 programming language R10 dialect.
+He is a long time technology author and has written two textbooks and nine novels, one named best ePublished SF novel for 2003.
 His columns have appeared in numerous magazines and newspapers (paper and online), and he’s a regular speaker at churches, schools, academic meetings, and conferences.
 He and his wife Joyce have lived in the Aldergrove/Bradner area of BC since 1972.

 Want to discuss this and other Northern Spy columns?
 Surf on over to ArjayBB.com.
 Participate and you could win free web hosting from the WebNameHost.net subsidiary of Arjay Web Services.
 Rick Sutcliffe’s fiction can be purchased in various eBook formats from Fictionwise, and in dead tree form from Amazon’s Booksurge.